Indo-Parthian kingdom: Name

-Gondophares I and his successors
+History

 Portrait of Gondophares, founder of the Indo-Parthian kingdom.
 He wears a headband, earrings, a necklace, and a cross-over jacket with round decorations.

-Gondophares I originally seems to have been a ruler of Seistan in what is today eastern Iran, probably a vassal or relative of the Apracarajas.
+Gondophares I originally appears to have been a ruler of Seistan, in what is today eastern Iran.
 He may have replaced previous Parthian governors of Seistan, such as Cheiroukes or Tanlismaidates.
-These Parthian satraps had been ruling the region of Sakastan since the time when Mithridates II (124–88 BC) had vanquished the Sakas of the region.
+These Parthian satraps had been ruling the region of Sakastan since the time when Mithridates II (124–88 BCE) had vanquished the Sakas of the region.

-Around 20–10 BC, he made conquests in the former Indo-Scythian kingdom, perhaps after the death of the important ruler Azes.
-Gondophares became the ruler of areas comprising Arachosia, Seistan, Sindh, Punjab, and the Kabul valley, but it does not seem as though he held territory beyond eastern Punjab.
+The dating of the rule of Gondophares I spans mid 1st century BCE to the first half of 1st century CE.
+According to the chronology advocated by Robert Senior, Gondophares made conquests in the former Indo-Scythian kingdom in around 20–10 BCE, perhaps after the death of their important ruler Azes; the scholars recognising the existence of the so-called Azes II, date his reign between 19 and 46 CE.
+He became the ruler of areas comprising Arachosia, Seistan, Sindh, Punjab, and the Kabul valley, but it does not seem as though he held territory beyond eastern Punjab.
 Gondophares called himself "King of Kings", a Parthian title that in his case correctly reflects that the Indo-Parthian empire was only a loose framework: a number of smaller dynasts certainly maintained their positions during the Indo-Parthian period, likely in exchange for their recognition of Gondophares and his successors.
-These smaller dynasts included the Apracarajas themselves, and Indo-Scythian satraps such as Zeionises and Rajuvula, as well as anonymous Scythians who struck imitations of Azes coins.
+These smaller dynasts included the Apracarajas and Indo-Scythian satraps such as Zeionises and Rajuvula, as well as anonymous Scythians who struck imitations of Azes coins.
 The Ksaharatas also held sway in Gujarat, perhaps just outside Gondophares' dominions.